 Accrington is a small town in north-east Lancashire midway between Blackburn and Burnley.
 It gives its name to the Accrington brick, a hard red engineering brick which I associate with the street of terraced houses in Mill Hill, Blackburn, where my grandfather lived, and where my mother grew up.
 The houses were built in the early 1900’s to house workers from the local textile mills.
 They were small, opening directly onto the street, with no gardens and a toilet in the back yard.
-I never met my grandmother – she died before I was born.
-She had moved to Mill Hill while Grandad was in France for the last years of the First World War.
+My grandmother, who died before I was born, had moved to Mill Hill while Grandad was in France for the last years of the First World War.
 As a boy he had started work at a nearby cotton mill in 1902.
 Part-time at twelve, full-time at thirteen.
 He hated the work.
 During his first year he had the palm of his hand torn off in a machine.

 Howard & Bullough Ltd used to be the world’s biggest manufacturer of cotton mill machinery.
 Their factory in Accrington, which closed in 1993, had dominated the town, occupying 52 acres and employing 6,000 workers.
 A school for apprentices was established in the 1880’s and amalgamated into the Accrington Technical School in 1892.
 There appears to have been an in-house training school operating in the 1950s and 60s, which must be where my book was stamped.